tiian/tiian.github.io/lixa/performances/performances.md

 The above parameters related to log are irrelevant for *traditional* state server because it does not use log files.

 **Note:** this workload must be considered **extreme** because the time used by each RM is below the network latency and below the storage latency.
-Only a Resource Manager implemented using a *colocated in memory* approach can reach this sort of latencies.
+Only a *colocated* Resource Manager implemented using an *in memory* approach can reach this sort of latencies.
 Anyway, the figures are interesting to discover the behavior of LIXA under such extreme conditions.

 ![Comparison of API Response Time](chart_009a.png)